 Technician Education in Additive Manufacturing (TEAM)

-Project Summary:Two ATE Centers, MatEd at Edmonds Community College, Lynnwood, WA, in partnership with RapidTech, at Saddleback College in Mission Viejo, CA, will develop new Additive Manufacturing (AM) core competencies and curriculum, based on newly developed Global AM Standards, to be used across multiple industry sectors, over a period of 3 years.
+Project Summary:Two ATE Centers, MatEd at Edmonds Community College, Lynnwood, WA, in partnership with RapidTech, at the University of California, Irvine, will develop new Additive Manufacturing (AM) core competencies and curriculum, based on newly developed Global AM Standards, to be used across multiple industry sectors, over a period of 3 years.
 Project TEAM: Technician Education in Additive Manufacturing takes advantage of an unprecedented opportunity in which education can be involved at the ground level of Global AM standards development, focused on technician education.
 It is this direct and early involvement of educators in the development of these standards and respective core competencies that makes this project innovative.
 The project is strategically designed to accelerate skills development for AM technician education by decreasing the time-lag between Global AM Standards development, their translation into core competencies, active integration into curriculum and their delivery in the classroom.
 The overarching goals of Project TEAM are: To participate at the ground level of Global AM Standards development by providing technical and educational input in the areas of terminology, test methods, processes, materials and design that facilitate the creation of AM core competencies.
 To add to the body of AM educational knowledge by translating AM standards into core competencies, and assisting educators with integrating these into AM programs.

 This work is part of a larger project funded by the Advanced Technological Education Program of the National Science Foundation, DUE #1003530.